FaceTime Features on Your iPhone 4S

 2 of 9 in Series: The Essentials of New Features of the iPhone 4S

 FaceTime, Apple’s video calling feature, puts your iPhone 4S in a whole different class when it comes to making phone calls.
-Plus, FaceTime comes with at least two major benefits, besides the video (which is typically pretty good):
+Plus, FaceTime comes with at least two major benefits, besides the video (which is typically pretty good):- FaceTime calls don’t count against your regular minutes.

-• The audio quality on FaceTime calls is superior to a regular cell phone connection.
+- The audio quality on FaceTime calls is superior to a regular cell phone connection.

-image0.jpg The PiP image represents what the other person sees, so it’s a good way of knowing, short of the other person telling you, if your face has dropped out of the frame.
+The PiP image represents what the other person sees, so it’s a good way of knowing, short of the other person telling you, if your face has dropped out of the frame.
 You can use FaceTime in portrait or landscape mode.
 You might find it easier to bring another person into a scene in landscape mode.

 Although many FaceTime calls start with a regular AT&T, Sprint, Verizon, or C Spire call, you can’t go from FaceTime to an audio-only call without hanging up and redialing.
 Similarly, if you drop a FaceTime call because of a Wi-Fi hiccup or some other problem, you’ll have to redial via FaceTime or your provider, depending on whether you want the call to be video or only audio.